<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Continental TKC 70/Rocks

-Last but not we've got he Metzeler Enduro 3 Sahara, which is a bit of a specialist among our selections.
-Specifically we've loved the Sahara for riding in both sand and mud, as it's one of the best self-cleaning tread patterns we've experienced in a true 50/50 tire.
+Next we've got the Metzeler Enduro 3 Sahara, which is a bit of a specialist among our selections.
+Specifically we've loved the Sahara for riding in both sand and mud, as it's one of the best self-cleaning tread patterns we've used in a true 50/50 tire.

 CHECK PRICE: